UniMath/agda-unimath/src/structured-types/pointed-homotopies.lagda.md

     f₁ \     / g₁
         \   /
          ∨ ∨
-          *,
+          *.
 ```

+In the definition of uniform pointed homotopies it goes in the reverse
+direction.
+This makes it slightly more complicated to construct an
-of the first definition, where the identification on the right goes down in the
+identification witnessing that the triangle commutes in the case of uniform
-direction of `g₁`.
-This complication becomes more significant and bothersome
+pointed homotopies.
+Furthermore, this complication becomes more significant and
-when we are trying to construct a
+bothersome when we are trying to construct a
 [pointed 2-homotopy](structured-types.pointed-2-homotopies.md).
 For this reason,
 our first definition where pointed homotopies are defined to consist of
 unpointed homotopies and a base point coherence, is taken to be our main